 Dram Shop Law in Texas

-Dram shop law is a funny name for a serious problem: the sale of liquor to someone who is obviously so intoxicated that he or she poses a threat.
+Dram shop law is a funny name for a serious accusation: the sale of liquor to someone who is obviously so intoxicated that he or she poses a threat.
 Texas dram shop law recognizes that selling alcohol to such a person gives the establishment some responsibility for any resulting accident.
 Any “dram shop” — a licensed seller of alcohol — may be held legally responsible, and anyone injured may sue.
 This can include people who injured themselves with their own intoxication.

 To win a case based on dram shop law in Texas, it’s not enough to show that the defendant served a drunk person.
 You must show that the establishment knew or should have known that the person was very intoxicated already, and that intoxication must be the direct cause of the injuries the plaintiff suffered.
-Those injuries most commonly come from a DWI accident, but can also be caused by pedestrian accidents, boating accidents or any other kind of mishap.
+Those injuries most commonly come from a DWI accident, but can also be caused by pedestrian accidents, boating accidents or any other kind of accident involving alcohol.

 If you are in need of a dram shop law attorney in Texas and you’d like to learn more about how I can help, please contact me online or call 800-994-1966.

 Based in Fort Worth, the law office of Coby L. Wooten, P.C., helps clients assert their rights under Texas dram shop law.
-Drunk driving accidents can be deadly, causing deaths or permanent disabilities because of the drunk person’s impaired judgment.
+Drunk driving accidents can be deadly, causing wrongful death or permanent disabilities like paralysis because of the drunk person’s impaired judgment.
 I help victims secure financial compensation for these injuries, which can help them get the medical care they need and make ends meet as they put their lives back together.
 If you’re considering a case based on dram shop law in Texas and you’d like to know more, call me today for a free consultation at 1-888-336-3455.